reactjs/react-modal/docs/accessibility/README.md

 through other means, you can pass the `ariaHideApp={false}` prop to your modal to avoid getting a warning that your app element is not specified.

+Using `Modal.setAppElement` will not embed react-modal into your react app as a descendent component.
+It will just help boost up the app accessiblity.

 ### Keyboard navigation {#keyboard}

 When the modal is opened, it restricts keyboard navigation using the tab key to